 - their body’s ability to produce and respond to insulin

-Blood sugar levels between meals offer a window into how the body manages sugar.
-High levels of fasting blood sugar suggest that the body has been unable to lower the levels of sugar in the blood.
+Blood sugar levels between meals offer insight into how the body manages sugar.
+High levels of fasting blood sugar suggest the body was not able to lower blood sugar levels.

-This points to either insulin resistance or inadequate insulin production and, in some cases, both.
+This points to insulin resistance, inadequate insulin production, or in some cases, both.

-When blood sugar is very low, diabetes medications may be lowering blood sugar too much.
+Very low blood sugar levels may indicate that diabetes medications are lowering the blood sugar too much.

 The HbA1c test

-The HbA1c test measures how the body is managing blood sugar over time, usually the last 2–3 months.
+HbA1c is a test doctors use to assess overall blood sugar control.
+The HbA1c test measures how the body manages blood sugar over time, usually during the past

-The person will undertake this test at the doctor’s office or in a lab.
+A person will undergo this test at a doctor’s office or in a lab.
 If levels are very high, the individual may need a second test.
-The results show as a percentage.
+The results appear as a percentage.

 Blood sugar testing at home